UIC-ESLAS/ImprovedPlantardArithmetic/readme.md

 - `common`: contains code that is shared between different schemes
 - `config.py`: Saves platform configuration
-- `crypto_kem`: contains the implementations for kyber512, kyber768, kyber1024
+- `crypto_kem`: contains the implementations for kyber512, kyber768, kyber1024, nttru
     - `kyber512(-90s)`
         - `old`: Code from the implementation in pqm4
-        - `new`: Code containing all of our proposals
+        - `new`: Code containing proposals in [1]
-        - `newstack`: Code containing only optimizations that do not require additional stack usage
+        - `newstack`: Code containing only optimizations that do not require additional stack usage in [1]
     - `kyber768(-90s)`
         - `old`: Code from the implementation in pqm4
-        - `new`: Code containing all of our proposals
+        - `new`: Code containing proposals in [1]
-        - `newstack`: Code containing only optimizations that do not require additional stack usage
+        - `newstack`: Code containing only optimizations that do not require additional stack usage in [1]
     - `kyber1024(-90s)`
         - `old`: Code from the implementation in pqm4
-        - `new`: Code containing all of our proposals
+        - `new`: Code containing proposals in [1]
-        - `newstack`: Code containing only optimizations that do not require additional stack usage
+        - `newstack`: Code containing only optimizations that do not require additional stack usage in [1]
     - `nttru`
-        - reference code for Cortex-M4 based on [NTTRU: Truly Fast NTRU Using NTT](https://github.com/gregorseiler/NTTRU)
+        - reference code for Cortex-M4 based on [2]; modified version to suit on Cortex-M4.
     - `f_speed.c`: Firmware used for benchmarking parts of the scheme.
 Can be used by using `f_benchmarks.py`.
     - `speed.c`: From pqm4; Firmware for benchmarking the schemes' cycle counts.
 Can be used by using `benchmarks.py`.
     - `stack.c`: From pqm4; Firmware for benchmarking the schemes' stack usage.